 Five Important Things To Know about GHS SDS Preparation

-Whether you are contracting a service to prepare GHS SDS for your products or are preparing them yourself, the following five points should be taken into consideration.
+Whether you are contracting a service to prepare Globally Harmonized System (GHS) Safety Data Sheets (SDS) for your products or are preparing them yourself, the following five points should be taken into consideration.

-- With several classification end points changing under GHS, or new ones being added, trying to use unverified existing test data may result in over or under classification of your product and potentially resulting in incorrect labels.
+- With several classification endpoints changing under GHS, or new ones being added, trying to use unverified existing test data may result in over or under the classification of your product and potentially resulting in incorrect labels.

 - The entire formulation including every ingredient at every level must be reviewed in order to properly classify and prepare an accurate GHS SDS.